Avigail-Spira/Image-Processing-Histogram-Threshold/README.md

 # Image-Processing-Histogram-Threshold

 Introduction:
-I created a program which creates a histogram from an image, picks an appropriate threshold value, and filters the image based on the selected threshold to remove any noise from the image.
+I created a program which creates a histogram from an image and filters the image based on the given threshold value to remove any background noise from the image.
+The histogram is an array where i is the pixel value and array[i] is the count of how many pixels in the given image have that pixel value.

 The program takes in a greyscale image (as grid of pixel values with a header) and a threshold value as input.